 As a result, it decided that the notice had been validly served and the Buyer was entitled to proceed with the warranty claim against the Sellers.

 Accordingly, our advice remains that you should carefully check your contract and seek legal advice before serving any notices to ensure that the notice itself, and the service of it, complies with the notice clause.
-This is especially important when the notice is one with “drastic” consequences such as a termination notice or step-in notice.
+This is especially important when the notice is one with "drastic" consequences such as a termination notice under a commercial contract.

 Finally, you should ensure that your terms and conditions and new contracts provide for the service of notices by commonly-used and up-to-date methods.
+The same should also apply when drafting and negotiating transactional documents such as share purchase agreements, investment agreements and the like.
 DX is already frequently used in the legal profession in Scotland to transmit documents between one firm of solicitors and another, but it will be interesting to see if it becomes a more common method of serving notices going forward.